 In the National Socialist euthanasia station Hartheim castle near Linz, Tandler's ideas were implemented into reality by the National Socialists.

 The incidents mentioned in Oradour-sur-Glane are - as noted repeatedly by readers - more than controversial.
 The place might have been a stronghold of the French partisans, allegedly including weapons and ammunition depots.
 Previously, there had been numerous attacks on members of German military formations by French partisans.
+So fighting was taken up on behalf of the Sturmbannfuehrer brutally tortured and murdered by partisans, whose skeletal remains had only been recently found, after France had released the location of his grave space after a long silence.
 Likewise, there were medics who had also been tethered in their car and burned alive.
 There are also reports that women and children who had been imprisoned in a church during the raids were killed by an explosion of ammunition located therein by partisans and not killed by German troops.
 A critical exposition can be found in the article " Gauck in Oradour - The Great Lie of the Do-Gooders ", which refers to the visit of President Gauck and contradicts the "standard" representation of German war crimes.
 Previously, the German Federal President had consciously avoided visiting Oradour.[Supplement 11 October 2013]

 Translated by Tancred email@example.com from kreuz.net...